Independent GC Bid Review

 From upload to one-pager in 48 hours.

-The process is built around how owners actually work — fast, between meetings, with limited time.
+The process is built around how owners actually work, fast, between meetings, with limited time.
 No discovery calls, no kickoff sessions, no scope creep.
-You confirm scope, pay, upload, get the report.
+You confirm scope, upload, and get the report.

-Confirm your project fits the green-column scope above, fill out the form, and pay the $500 flat fee via secure checkout.
-Out-of-scope submissions are refunded in full and routed to a custom quote.
+Confirm your project fits the green-column scope above, fill out the form, and upload your bid.
+Out-of-scope submissions are routed to the right service at no charge.

 Structured Review